Skip to Content

 Rainbow Wraps

-Rainbow Wraps Our rainbow wraps with dipping sauce are a filling and nutritious midday snack, appetizer, or light lunch.
-Plus, it’s gluten-free, dairy-free, and nut-free!
+Vegetable rainbow wraps with dipping sauce are a filling and nutritious midday snack, appetizer, or light lunch.
+Plus, it’s gluten-free and dairy-free!

-• Collard Leaves: Use collard green leaves to create a sushi-like wrap for the vegetables.
+• Collard Leaves: Use collard green leaves to create a sushi-like wrap for the fresh vegetables.
+Romaine lettuce or rice paper also works.

 • Carrots: Add color and crunch by including carrots.

-• Celery: I love celery in the rainbow wraps for more textural variation.
+• Celery: I love celery in the rainbow wraps for textural variation.

-• Cabbage: Purple cabbage adds beautiful color, but use what you have.
+• Cabbage: Purple cabbage adds a beautiful color, but use green or Napa cabbage.

 • Sweet Peppers: I prefer the taste of sweet peppers, but bell peppers are a great alternative.

-These rainbow wraps are delicious the way they are, but they’re also a great way to use vegetables in your fridge and achieve your macros and nutrients for the day.
+These rainbow wraps are delicious the way they are, but they’re also a great way to use vegetables in your fridge.
 Here are some suggestions for what to include:

 The full recipe with measurements is in the recipe card below.